 How we started

-Keevil’s first community web pages were launched in 2012 by Jerry and Suzanne Wickham as a Diamond Jubilee village legacy, on the free BT Community Web Kit platform.
-Five years later and with technology changing all the time, Suzanne and Jerry passed the baton of this useful village resource to the current webmasters Bob Ayres and Sarah Dow.
+Keevil’s first community web pages were launched in 2012 as a Diamond Jubilee village legacy, on the free BT Community Web Kit platform.
+Five years later and with technology changing all the time, founders Suzanne and the late Jerry Wickham handed the management of this useful village resource to Bob Ayres and Sarah Dow.

 Our first move was to upgrade the website to a new WordPress platform to improve functionality and security, with fully responsive accessibility across devices.
 We relaunched in the summer of 2017 with a fresh, dynamic and vibrant site, rich in visual content, which we hope reflects our wonderful village and community.

-We pay £100 per annum for a Premium WordPress package which gives us advanced functionality and storage, remain free from GoogleAds, and includes our domain name.
-This is funded by donations and profits from various activities including the sale of a village calendar, village Christmas and other greetings cards, some of the proceeds of the sale of the village apple press, and the generous support of The Fun Committee.
+We pay £120 per annum for a Premium WordPress package which gives us advanced functionality and storage, remain free from GoogleAds, and includes our domain name.
+This is funded by donations and profits from various activities including the sale of a village calendar, village Christmas and other greetings cards, some of the proceeds of the sale of the village apple press, the generous support of the Fun Committee, and some warm-hearted individuals.
+Thanks to the incredible recent generosity of the First Tuesday Club and the Safari Supper event, we are covered through 2025, yay!

-Although we carry some information about Parish matters and the Parish Council, we are fully independent of Keevil PC and have never accepted any funding from them.
+Although we carry some information about Parish matters and the Parish Council, we are fully independent of Keevil PC and do not receive funding from them.
 Keevil Parish Council have their own website here.

 When Sarah joined the Parish Council in September 2020, we decided to set up an Oversight Group that would ensure the transparency and fair balance of the village website as an independent village voice was protected.
+Even though Sarah is now the Parish Clerk (and therefore has no decision-making role), we think the Oversight Group plays a vital role, so it has continued.
 They are here to:

 • Be available as a referral body for both users/visitors and webmasters/content providers;